 In 1959, a church-operated daily kindergarten was established by the Session's Christian Education Committee under the chairmanship of J. Douglas Mitchell.
 Early teachers were Barbara Kirby, Joan Viti, Dorothy Bingham, and Josephine Nead.
 When public school kindergartens were introduced, Havenwood Day School operated only as a nursery for a few years.
-Marjorie Gravatt Busch was formally named an early Director of Havenwood Day School and had eighteen on her staff.
+Marjorie Gravatt Busch was formally named an early Director of Havenwood Day School and had 18 on her staff.
 Barbara Oshman Fenselau joined the staff in February 1983, as the school Program Director and Librarian.
 Upon Marge's retirement, Barbara became the Preschool Director in July 1985.
 During her tenure, the kindergarten was accredited by the Maryland State Department of Education and the “Day School” became the “Preschool.”
-Barbara retired in 2007 and the current director is Susan Reigger, who had also taught in the preschool for several years prior to becoming the director.
+Barbara retired in 2007, and the current director is Susan Reigger, who had also taught in the preschool for several years prior to becoming the director.
 Currently, the student body of about 230 children, ranging in age from two to six year-olds, is taught by a faculty/staff of twenty-three qualified personnel.
 The Preschool offers seven separate programs today: Toddler (two year olds), Pre-Nursery (three year olds), Nursery (four year olds), Kindergarten, Extended Care (early morning and after school) and My Afternoon Out.
-Through their efforts, Havenwood is proud to offer to our community one of the finest Preschools in the state.
+Through their efforts, Havenwood is proud to offer to our community one of the finest preschools in the state.